Kshy0/CaMa-Flood-GPU/README.md

   Once created, the `.npz` file will contain a **sparse matrix** mapping each runoff grid cell to the affected catchments, which is then used during simulation.

-  Based on our tests, CaMa-Flood-GPU is likely **I/O (CPU) bound**, meaning the hydrodynamic simulation runs faster than the time it takes to read and decode input data (especially from NetCDF files).
-If you're highly sensitive to runtime performance:

-  1. Consider converting data to `.bin` format or using `.nc` files with lower compression levels—though this may require significantly more disk space.
-  2. If feasible, you can precompute and store runoff data **already mapped to each catchment**, eliminating the need for sparse matrix operations during runtime.
-This applies especially to cases where the size of the runoff grid is much larger than the size of the catchment.
-While we've made efforts to decouple I/O from model execution, you still need to understand how CaMa-Flood-GPU assigns basins to different GPUs in multi-GPU runs.
-You must ensure each rank (based on `rank` and `world_size`) reads only its assigned subset of catchments and handles multi-process data loading correctly.
-  3. The framework already uses **multi-process and asynchronous prefetching**, so performance is generally acceptable for most scenarios.

   ### 4. Run the model